25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Cooper Lake - The Comeback Story

 Cooper Lake represents one of Texas's greatest fishery recovery stories.
 After years of decline, recent habitat improvements and stocking efforts transformed this 19,000-acre reservoir into a bass fishing destination.
-Hydrilla expansion and Florida strain stockings created optimal growing conditions.
+Hydrilla expansion and Florida strain stockings created optimal growing conditions for trophy bass.

 Lake Tawakoni - Consistent Producer